-A demo car is one that has been registered by the dealership and has been driven by employees, family members or customers and is usually only a few months old when put up for sale.
-A demo car can sometimes have little more than delivery miles on the odometer, but most will have done a few thousand miles by the time they go on sale and they are not considered the same as a used car.
+A demo car is one that has been registered by the dealership to be driven by employees, family members or by customers on test drives, and is usually only a few months old when put up for sale.
+Some may have been used by manufacturers for launch events or appearances, but most demo cars will only have done a few hundred to a few thousand miles by the time they go on sale.
+Demos are an attractive option for buyers looking for a used bargain.

 Here I’m going to look at:

 - Pros and cons of different types of demo car

 - Cars that look like demo cars but are not demos at all

 - Difference between demo and CPO cars

 - Why do dealers sell demo cars so soon

 - How much room for negotiation is there on the price of a demo